We've shared a post all about Balisong Pivot Systems: bushings, bearings, and washers.

 Play, tap, and blade rub can all be the result of how well your bushings are machined or tuned.

 If your bushings are undersized, you are solely relying on the washers in your knife for tight tolerances.
+If your bushings are oversized, there will be more room for the handles to wiggle, creating room for more handle play and resulting in both tap and blade rub.

 A knife that only runs on washers will usually not hold its tolerances for very long before tap and blade rub become apparent.